Alleged Westmont Hilltop shooting plot puts spotlight on 'ghost guns'

 “These are the weapons of choice for criminals because they’re unserialized, they’re untraceable and you don’t need to go through a background check to get them,” Pennsylvania Attorney General Josh Shapiro said.

-“If you’re a law-biding citizen and you have no problem going through a background check to buy a gun at a gun show or gun store, you should have no reason to fear going through a background check to buy a ghost gun,” Shapiro said.
-“That’s all I’m asking for is that Harrisburg simply follows the guidance of law enforcement and just subjects these guns to a simple background check, so we can keep the guns out of the hands of criminals.
+“If you’re a law-abiding citizen and you have no problem going through a background check to buy a gun at a gun show or gun store, you should have no reason to fear going through a background check to buy a ghost gun,” he said.
+“That’s all I’m asking for, is that Harrisburg simply follows the guidance of law enforcement and just subjects these guns to a simple background check, so we can keep the guns out of the hands of criminals.

-State Rep. Jim Rigby, R-Ferndale, 71st Legislative District, a former police officer, said he believes “there’s got to be something that’s traceable.”
+State Rep. Jim Rigby, R-Ferndale, a former police officer, said he believes that “there’s got to be something that’s traceable.”

 No way to trace

-Cambria County District Attorney Gregory Neugebauer declined to discuss details about the local incident, writing in an email: “At this point I do not have any comment on the specifics relative to the Westmont High School case, and I cite the on-going investigation and court process.”
+Cambria County District Attorney Gregory Neugebauer declined to discuss specifics about the local incident, writing in an email: “At this point I do not have any comment on the specifics relative to the Westmont High School case, and I cite the ongoing investigation and court process.”

 But he did offer general thoughts about ghost guns.